steveshogren/blog-source/source/_posts/2015-08-13-painless-csharp-unit-test-mocking.markdown

 }
 ```

-Huuuuurrrrkk!
+Yuck!
 The test is an absolute catastrophe.
-I see a mess of mixed
+I see a mess of mixed concerns.
-concerns, and even conditionals!
+Conditionals?!
 In a test?!
 Unconscionable.

-With a situation like this, we have two easy options.
+In situations like this, we have two easy options.
 Option one is to just use
 a third party mocking library, replacing the functions from inside the test
 code.
 This gives us access to all the sophisticated mocking tools available.

-My preferred option is to look to reduce complexity of the production code with
+My preferred option is seeking to decomplect the production code by using better
-a better abstraction.

-In my experience using SimpleMock, a heavy reliance on mocking libraries just
+abstractions.

+I have found that strong reliance of mocking libraries enables worse designs.
-allows a worse design to exist.
-Consider the code, what makes it so hard to
+Consider the code, what makes it so hard to test?
+Not knowing which element is
-test?
-Not knowing which element is called when, doing the same work on two
+called when, doing the same work on two parameters, and reference mutation all
-parameters, and reference mutation all make this a poor abstraction.
-Why not
+make this a poor abstraction.
+Why not simplify?
-simplify?

 ``` csharp
 public class WorkDoer {